AILab-CVC/UniRepLKNet/README.md

 ## Code design

 1. There is some MMDetection- and MMSegmentation-related code in ```unireplknet.py``` so that you can directly copy-paste it into your MMDetection or MMSegmentation, e.g., [here](unireplknet.py#L29) and [here](unireplknet.py#L617).
 If you do not want to use it with MMDetection or MMSegmentation, you can safely delete those lines of code.
+2. We have provided code to automatically build our models and load our released weights.
+See the functions [here](unireplknet.py#L726).
+You can also use ```timm.create_model``` to build the models.
+For example, ```model = timm.create_model('unireplknet_l', num_classes=num_classes_of_your_task, in_22k_pretrained=True)``` will call the function ```unireplknet_l``` defined [here](https://github.com/AILab-CVC/UniRepLKNet/blob/main/unireplknet.py#L745), which will build a UniRepLKNet-L and automatically download our checkpoints and load the weights.
-2. We provide a function ```reparameterize_unireplknet()``` that converts a trained UniRepLKNet into the inference structure, which equivalently removes the parallel branches in Dialted Reparam Blocks, Batch Norm layers, and the bias term in GRN.
+3. As UniRepLKNet also uses the Structural Re-parameterization methodology, we provide a function ```reparameterize_unireplknet()``` that converts a trained UniRepLKNet into the inference structure, which equivalently removes the parallel branches in Dialted Reparam Blocks, Batch Norm layers, and the bias term in GRN.
 The pseudo-code of the full pipeline will be like
 ```
         training_model = unireplknet_l(...,  deploy=False)
         train(training_model)